CardenPool/stakepool-DDoS-defense/README.md

 # Cardano Stakepool iptables DDoS Defense Script
-The *DDoS-defense.sh* script configures and deploys iptables rules designed to safeguard a Cardano stakepool from a range of DDoS attack vectors, ensuring rule persistence across reboots
+The *DDoS-defense.sh* script configures and deploys iptables rules designed to safeguard a Cardano stakepool from a range of DDoS attack vectors, ensuring rule persistence across reboots.
+This script is designed to be fully compatible with UFW.
 ```console
 ████              ██              ████
 ██░░████      ████░░████      ████░░██